miguelcarvajal/twitterchive/README.md

 `twittershive.sh`
 -----------------

-`twitterchive.sh` by [Stephen Turner](http://stephenturner.us): Script to search and save results from a Twitter search.
+`twitterchive.sh`: Script to search and save results from a Twitter search.

 Script uses [sferki's `t` command line client](https://github.com/sferik/t) to search twitter for keywords stored in the arr variable inside the script.